Scoliosis in Children

 - Observation and repeated exams.
-Your child will need to see his or her healthcare provider often to check on the curve of his or her spine.
+Your child will need to see their healthcare provider often to check on the curve of their spine.
 Whether the curve gets worse depends on the amount of skeletal growth, or how skeletally mature your child is.
 Curving of the spine often slows down or stops after a child reaches puberty.

 - Bracing.
-If your child is still growing, he or she may need a brace for some time.
+If your child is still growing, they may need to wear a brace for some time.

 - Surgery.
-Your child may need surgery when the curve measures 45 degrees or more on an X-ray and bracing has not slowed down the progression of the curve.
+Your child may need surgery when the curve measures 45 degrees or more on an X-ray and bracing hasn't slowed the progression of the curve.

 Key points about scoliosis in children

 - Scoliosis is a deformity of the backbone (spine).
 It’s when the spine has a side-to-side curve.

 - A child with scoliosis has a spine with an S or C shape.
 The child may look like they're leaning to one side.